Hi, I’m David. I modified my first Beyblade in 2001 and never really

 Beyblade-related trademarks belong to their respective owners.

-Find a model that you like, download the 3D model to print it yourself
+Pick a mod that looks interesting, download the 3D model to print it yourself

 Receive or print your mod and test it in battle.